jojonanopo/project/README.md

-This game was developed solely by Noah Prokop.
+All code written by jojonanopo